 Chaos - Port Potter

-We all enter the vault, and I immediately move to my lock box to start handing out weapons as soon as the rest of my team finish following me through the portal.
-Several minutes later we’re all armed, so we enter the main bank room where we stop so I can open accounts for everyone, and I have them rent their own lock box for later use.
+We all enter the vault and I immediately move to my lock box to start handing out weapons as soon as the rest of my team are all through the portal.
+Several minutes later we’re all armed so we enter the main bank room where we stop so I can open accounts for everyone and I have them rent their own lock box for later use.
 This will ensure they all have access to weapons and money, regardless of what happens.
 It will also mean the new Heroes will have an easier start when they begin their own rescues.
 It takes a while to open nine new accounts, then we leave the bank.
-Yesterday Mac was able to replicate the smell of a Chaos city for us, so they all know what to expect when we get out in the street.
+Yesterday Mac was able to replicate the smell of a Chaos city for us, so they all know what to expect when we get out into the street.

 A group of well armed men and women results in a lot of attention, and people making way for us.
-Our first stop is a good tavern to get three rooms for the night, and to ask for directions to the best arms dealer in the city.
-The tavern owner laughs, and says, “I’ll give you the directions, but he has nothing to sell to you.
+Our first stop is a good tavern to get three rooms for the night and to ask for directions to the best arms dealer in the city.
+The tavern owner laughs as he says, “I’ll give you the directions, but he has nothing to sell to you.
 None of them do.”
-He gives us the directions, and we go to see the man.
+He gives us the directions and we go to see the man.

-We walk into an almost empty shop, all he has are leather goods, with most of it being leather armour.
+We walk into an almost empty shop as all he has are leather goods, with most of it being leather armour.
 I ask, “Is there a good weapons maker or blacksmith good at making weapons in the city?”

-The man holds out his hand, and we shake while he says, “I’m Cal.
+The man holds out his hand and we shake hands while he says, “I’m Cal.
 The only blacksmith left in the city has three sons who are good smiths, but they don’t know how to make any weapons at all.
-I think I can train the younger two, if Jim will release Don and Doug to let me.
-Though I’ve often asked him before, and he’s always refused to let me.”
+I think I can train the younger two if Jim will release Don and Doug to let me.
+Though I’ve often asked him before and he’s always refused to let me.”

 “Is there a smithy we can use if I can convince him to let them?”